pmp-p/untitled-asteroids-pyray/README.md

 When the player dies, time survived along with points is stored in a leaderboard and is sorted to have 5 players tracked up to.

-The game uses a save/load feature to save the difficulty setting of the game (temperature and windspeed) as well
+The game uses a save/load feature to save the difficulty setting of the game (temperature and windspeed) as well.